Trevor Carrick: Playing career

 Entering the pandemic-delayed 2020–21 season, Carrick was initially assigned the Barracuda.
 On January 27, 2021, Carrick was traded by the Sharks in a three-way trade to the Anaheim Ducks in exchange for Jack Kopacka.
 Carrick joined brother Sam, following his reassignment to AHL affiliate, the San Diego Gulls.
 He had one goal and 12 points with the Gulls.
 He signed a one-year, two-way extension with the Ducks on July 13, 2021.
 In his second season with the Gulls, Carrick appeared in 61 games, scoring 10 goals and 30 points, good for second among the team's defencemen.

 As an unrestricted free agent from the Ducks, Carrick was signed to a one-year, two-way contract for the 2022–23 season with the Tampa Bay Lightning on July 25, 2022.
 Carrick played the entirety of his contract with the Lightning on assignment to AHL affiliate, the Syracuse Crunch.
 He was named an alternate captain and posted a career-high 15 goals and tallied 46 points through 60 regular season games.

 On July 1, 2023, Carrick returned to the Anaheim Ducks organization as a free agent from the Lightning, securing a one-year, two-way contract through the 2023–24 season.
 He was assigned to San Diego to start the season and remained with the club for the duration of the campaign, leading the club on the blueline in scoring with 9 goals and 44 points through 72 regular season games.

 As a free agent from the Ducks, Carrick returned to the Charlotte Checkers of the AHL, signing a two-year contract on July 2, 2024.
 In the 2024–25 season with the Checkers, he reached the 50-point mark for the first time in his career, and in recognition of his performance was named to the Second All-Star team for the first time.

+Following his 12th North American professional season, Carrick as a free agent opted to sign his first contract abroad, agreeing to a one-year deal with German club, EHC München of the DEL, on June 17, 2026.